Tutorial

 end

-Refresh the page and presses the button I should in the console see:
+Refresh the page and press the button.
+I should see in the console:

 Perfect.
 Everything works!